Expresión S. 4 Ain’t

 ain’t worn my new pants or shirt, but I will tonight.

-Yo no he usado mis pantalones nuevos o mi camisa, pero lo haré esta noche.
+Yo no he vestido mis pantalones nuevos o mi camisa, pero lo haré esta noche.
+(Literal).

 You ain’t supported it before!